Florence-Sun/Florence-Sun.github.io/index.md

 - Available to the public at website: https://nyc-collision-forecast.herokuapp.com/

 #### Movie recommendation system design
-- Developed a movie recommendation system by analyzing textual dataset of 58,000 movies rated by 280,000 users.
+-	Analyzed a textual dataset of 58,000 movies reviewed by 280,000 individuals to create a movie recommendation engine.
-- Used feature engineering to overcome the dimensional curse and wrote object-oriented classes to wrap functions together.
+-	Overcame the dimensional curse by using feature engineering.
-- Recommended similar movies to a user by calculating “average” features from the user’s historical movie preference and matching movies with feature similarity.
+-	Served a user with similar movies by computing "average" features based on the user's previous movie preferences and pairing movies with feature similarity.
 - Code link at github: https://github.com/Florence-Sun/Movie-recommendation-system

 ### EXPERIENCE